abdeoliveira/examgen/README.md

 6. Regarding the point above, `~/session` *IS NOT* saved if `i=1`, i.e., if you run `./~/examgen.sh 1`.

-7. Ask to students to write their name and ID number in the very end of the exam.
+7. Ask students to write their name and ID number in the very end of the exam (in the corresponding fiels).
 This is important to eventually identify missing exams for any reason.

 ## Logging